tholok97/imt3005-vagrant-vm/README.md

 export OS_PASSWORD=<your-password-here>
 ```

-A downside is now stored in plaintext in the `openstack.rc` file.
-Keep this in mind, and secure file if necessary.
+Beware that your password is now stored in plaintext in `openstack.rc`.

 ## Configuration files